 The age-old pedagogical wisdom of monastic tradition has shown us that solitude can become “golden,” that is, it can be lived as the expression and source of authentic vitality, only if the monastic has experienced life together for a long period and thus has been formed and trained for the single-handed spiritual combat that is the challenge, more demanding than any other, of the solitary life.

 Within this horizon, the identity that comes to us from Romuald and the origins of Camaldoli remains relative, dynamic, and open.
-In the light of its origins and its possibilities of future development, our identity is always broader and deeper than anything we can express within a given historical moment and a particular cultural context.
-Its ramifications extend back into the remembered past, sink deep into the present, and reach far into a future waiting to be lived, explored, and known.
-A faithfulness both dynamic and creative is the only way we can respond to the One who says, “Behold!
-I am making the whole creation new” [Rev 21:5].
-We can live faithfully only if we acknowledge our roots, our temporality, and our limitations, with humility and with a grateful joy.
-Here there is no room for arrogance or for competition with brothers and sisters who acknowledge the same father, although they have made different journeys in history (the Camaldolese hermits of Monte Corona, the Camaldolese nuns, etc.).
-The horizon before us is one of reconciled and complementary diversities.
+In the light of its origins and its possibilities of future development, our identity is always broader and deeper than anything we can express within a given historical moment and a particular context.
+Its ramifications extend back into the remembered past, sink deep into the present, and reach far into a future waiting to believe, explore, and know.
+A faithfulness both dynamic and creative is the only way we can respond to the One who say, “Behold!
+I am making the whole creation new” [Re 21:5].
+We can live faithfully only if we acknowledge our roots, our temporality, and limitations, with humility and with a grateful joy.
+Here there is no room for arrogance or for competition with brothers and sisters who acknowledge the same father, although they have made different journeys in history (the Camaldolese hermits of Monte Corona, the Camaldolese nuns, etc.). the horizon before us is one of reconciled and complementary diversities.